Alfanar

 On long-term commitment:

-"People keep saying to these organizations 'Think bold, think long term.'
+"People keep saying to these organisations 'Think bold, think long term.'
 But if they don't know somebody is going to back them, how are they to do that?"

 On key selection criteria:

-"A number of factors are tested, including the organization's commitment to serving disadvantaged communities, a revenue model that ensures its sustainability, a desire to grow, and a strong leadership team.
-Importantly, Alfanar also tests the organization's openness to receiving management support."
+"A number of factors are tested, including the organisation's commitment to serving disadvantaged communities, a revenue model that ensures its sustainability, a desire to grow, and a strong leadership team.
+Importantly, Alfanar also tests the organisation's openness to receiving management support."

 How to Apply